Table of Contents

 Definition: What Are Edemas?

-An edema (hydropsy) is defined as an accumulation of water in the space outside of body cells.
+An edema (hydropsy) is defined as an accumulation of water in the space outside of body cells, in a compartment called interstitial space or tissue space.
 The water emerges from the vessels and accumulates in the tissue or in spaces within the body.
 The following preconditions can be tied to the development of edemas:

-- Cell walls are permeable (due to inflammations or allergies)
+- Cell walls are permeable (due to inflammations, sepsis or allergies)

 - Obstruction to lymph flow